HI-FRIENDS-SDC2/hi-friends/docs/software.md

 # Software

-Here we provide a description of the software used.

-Things to bear in mind

-- High-level description of what/who the software is for
-- High-level description of what the software does
-- High-level description of how the software works with step-by-step instructions
-- All dependencies listed
-- Etc
+In this section we provide a description of the software used and where is stored, in particular we peovide a high-level description of what the software is for, high-level description of what the software does, installation instructions with dependencies list ans examples of how to run the workflow.

+# Software description and where is stored

 The [HI-FRIENDS github repository](https://github.com/HI-FRIENDS-SDC2/hi-friends) contains the workflow used to find and characterize the HI sources in the data cube of the SKA Data Challenge 2.
 This is developed by the HI-FRIENDS team.
 The execution of the workflow was conducted in the SP-SRC cluster at the IAA-CSIC.

-## Summary

 The workflow is managed and executed using [snakemake](https://snakemake.readthedocs.io/en/stable/) workflow management system.
 It uses `spectral-cube` based on `dask` parallelization tool and `astropy` suite to divide the large cube in smaller pieces.
 On each of the subcubes, we execute [Sofia-2](https://github.com/SoFiA-Admin/SoFiA-2) for masking the subcubes, find sources and characterize their properties.
 Finally, the individual catalogs are cleaned, concatenated into a single catalog, and duplicates from the overlapping regions are eliminated.
 Some diagnostic plots are produced using Jupyter notebook.

-## Workflow structure and products
+# Workflow structure and products

 The following diagram shows the rules executed by the workflow and their dependencies.
 Each rule is associated with the execution of either a python script, a jupyter notebook or a bash script.